 ii) a variant of the '4-point' model No. 342, with a carved grip and a monogrammed large ivory medallion.

 iii) the probably even older No. 88,

 in 2 parts with sturdy ends fitted together without collar with a long wood joint screw (see below),

-with four 'butterfly' splices surrounded by 4 coloured veneers, side-by-side and nested.
+with two rounded 'Vignaux' style splices surrounded by 4 coloured veneers, side-by-side and nested.

 very complicated assemblage, seen in one of the catalogues above,